 4. Schedule your day: Add meetings with attendees to your daily planner.
 You can also use RFID Connect to set up a to-do list with a list of other exhibitors you would like to visit, to establish partnerships or to source products.
 Scheduling your day in advance will eliminate last-minute confusion, and allow for a smooth conference experience.

 5. Come prepared: Make sure you have brochures and perhaps white papers printed.
 White papers in particular can be used to entice end users to your booth.

-6. Train your booth staff: Don't talk about your technology.
-Ask about the end users' problems.
+6. Train your booth staff: Selling is not about your technology; it's about the end users' problems.
 Train your staff to listen and ask questions.
-Do roll playing prior to the event.
+Do roll playing.
 Make sure that they have a few questions ready to start a conversation.

 6. Get out of your booth: End users don't know you and might walk right by your booth, even though you have exactly the product they are looking for.
 Have staff greet people in the aisles and ask what attendees are looking for.
 Network in the conference sessions and public areas.

 7. Make comments that aren't self-promotional: Often questions are asked during sessions.
 You might have some valuable information to contribute.
 Feel free to speak up, but don't be blatantly self-promotional.
 That will turn off everyone in the room.
 Instead, sound like an expert and mention you company name when you introduce yourself.
 That will encourage people to visit your booth.